ingosvaldomercado/ImgurProject/README.md

 * Post detail view
 * Unit Testing with XCTest

-## PPO
+## Protocol Oriented Programming

-PPO is implemented in this DEMO, the protocols define the business logic:
+POP is implemented in this DEMO, the protocols define the business logic:

 ```swift
 // Protocol sample